rayguntattoo/raygun.tattoo/README.md

 This is easily my lowest priority for the foreseeable future, so this is likely to take a really long time.

 Only Judy can judge me.

+## Development

+`npm run dev`

+Cleans and builds `dist/` directory and then starts the webpack-dev-server on [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)